-The paper is organized in four Sections.
-In Section 2 we introduce some notation and the defeaturing model problem, while in Section 3 and 4 we derive and analyze an a posteriori error estimator resorting to a generic equilibrated flux reconstruction and providing a bound for the overall error.
-Section 5 describes a practical way to build the equilibrated flux reconstruction and, finally, in Section 6 the proposed estimator is validated by some numerical experiments.
+The paper is organized in four sections.
+In section 2 we introduce some notation and the defeaturing model problem, while in sections 3 and 4 we derive and analyze an a posteriori error estimator resorting to a generic equilibrated flux reconstruction and providing a bound for the overall error.
+Section 5 describes a practical way to build the equilibrated flux reconstruction, and, finally, in section 6 the proposed estimator is validated by some numerical experiments.

+- feature.

-- (a) Domain with negative feature. (b) Domain with positive feature. - (c) Defeatured geometry.
+- (a) Domain with negative (b) Domain with positive feature.

+- (c) Defeatured geometry.

-Figure 1: Domain with a negative feature, domain with a positive feature and corresponding defeatured domain for both configurations.
+Fig. 1.
+Domain with a negative feature, domain with a positive feature, and corresponding defeatured domain for both configurations.